rominmx/postcss-compact-mq/README.md

 If media type is omitted, it will be resolved as `screen`.
 You can change default media type value via options.

 #### OR operator
-Important note: unlike previous version of this plugin, commas now represent 'OR' operator, not 'AND', which is closer to the [standard](https://www.w3.org/TR/css3-mediaqueries/) and lets you write more flexible constructions.
+**Important note**: unlike previous version of this plugin, commas now represent 'OR' operator, not 'AND', which is closer to the [standard](https://www.w3.org/TR/css3-mediaqueries/) and lets you write more flexible constructions.
 ```css
 // input.css
 @media print, >1024px, all <=768 {/*...*/}